Wei-BioMath/Spatiotemporal_Growing_Pattern/README.md

 # Quail_Patterning
-Scripts used to generate the figures in Quail_Patterning project
+Scripts to generate the simulation results in Zhou et al. 2025